mit-history/cfrp-hack/index.md

 # Bienvenue!

 This is a starter kit to help you start a project for the CFRP hackathon quickly.
 Feel free to use as much or as little of these resources and ideas as you find useful.

+> _Please note, this website is itself a [github repository](https://github.com/jamiefolsom/cfrp-hack/), and we would welcome your input on it.
+If you have ideas or questions, or you find problems, please [open a ticket](https://github.com/jamiefolsom/cfrp-hack/issues), or better yet, fork it, fix it, and open a [pull request](https://github.com/jamiefolsom/cfrp-hack/pulls)!_

 Some suggested first steps.

 ## 1. Get familiar with the data